mihiran-paranamanage/lightweight-blockchain-with-python/README.md

 # Lightweight Blockchain with Python

-This application is developed as a university project to demonstrate the blockchain transaction flow and how it works in a high level programming language like python.
+This application is developed as part of a university research project to demonstrate the blockchain transaction flow and how it works in a high level programming language like python.

 ### Languages & Tools
 * Python